jackiehjm/stx-docs/doc/source/fault-mgmt/kubernetes/800-series-alarm-messages.rst

    * - Severity:
      - C/M\*
    * - Proposed Repair Action
-     - If problem persists, contact next level of support and provide the output of the following commands:
+     - Check the state of the Ceph cluster with :command:`ceph -s`.
+If problem persists, contact next level of support.

-       -  ceph status
-       -  ceph fs status
-       -  system host-list
-       -  system cluster-list
-       -  system cluster-show <cluster-name>

 -----